 In my quest to discover ways to naturally color soap I’ve come across some beautiful shades.
 I’ve them listed in charts organized by color in this piece on natural soap colorants.
 Some are truly special, such as the vibrant magenta-red from Himalayan rhubarb, or the soft blue of indigo.
 Yellow soap colorants are some of the most common (just like in fiber dyeing) but calendula is my favorite.

 Ingredients used to color soap are considered soap additives and they are completely optional to soap recipes.
-They also have different methods of use, and can be used as techniques to color most any soap recipe rather than just one.
-I’ve based this calendula-infused oil soap recipe on this one because it produces an eco-friendly and pure white bar of soap.
-You get to see a true reflection of the color that way, since the calendula displays true on the white base.
+They also have different methods of use and can be used as techniques to color almost any soap recipe.
+I’ve based this calendula-infused oil soap recipe on this eco-friendly soap recipe because it produces a pure white bar of soap.
+You get to see a true reflection of the color that way since the calendula displays true on the white base.
 Feel free to use the calendula-infused oil step for other recipes though.
 Those with more olive oil, or yellow oils, like cocoa butter, could intensify the shade.

 Use Orange Flowers to make Calendula-infused Soap